chef/chef/CHEF_MVPS.md

 Every release of Chef we pick someone from the community to name as the Most Valuable Player for that release.
 It could be someone who provided a big feature, reported a security vulnerability, or someone doing great things in the community that we want to highlight.

+In addition to the Hall of Fame and MVP recipients, three individuals are awarded the distinction of "Awesome Community Chef" each year at ChefConf.

 #### Hall of Fame

 After receiving three MVP awards, we add someone to the hall of fame.
 We want to express our gratitude to their continuing participation and give newer community members the opportunity to be reconignized.